ART THROUGH TOPOLOGY ART THOUGH KNOT THEORY

 Fantasy

-Hopf links drift through screens towards a mysteriou light.
+Hopf links drift through screens towards a mysterious light.

 Pencil and Siberian charcoal